Living On Campus

 Living on campus can be one of the best experiences of a college student's life.
-The focus of our residence life program is to complement one's formal classroom education by offering students the "total college experience" for personal growth and development.
+The focus of our student living program is to complement one's formal classroom education by offering students the "total college experience" for personal growth and development.

 There are several advantages to living on the UC campus:

 - First of all, the new people you meet at orientation and throughout the year could be living right around the corner, right down the hall, or even in the same room.

 - You also get the opportunity to live on your own perhaps for the first time.